SallyKAN/advanced_data_model/README.md

 4. Run command to import
 `cat create_schema | cypher-shell`

-If you meet an error, it's mostly caused by the file name in the data path, sorry about that(I'm in such a hurry to submit (T _ T)  )
-Please change in the load csv line
+If you meet an error, it's mostly caused by the file name in the data path) Please change in the load csv line
 `LOAD CSV WITH HEADERS FROM "file:///Votes.csv" AS row` to `LOAD CSV WITH HEADERS FROM "file:///votes_processed.csv" AS row` `LOAD CSV WITH HEADERS FROM "file:///Comments.csv" AS row` to `LOAD CSV WITH HEADERS FROM "file:///comments_processed.csv" AS row`